.

 LIS Systems and the Emergence of Tech-Driven Laboratories

-- Streamlining for Success: Achieving operational efficiency is possible when integrating LIS laboratory information system technology.
-Automated processes mean faster turnaround times and more overall productivity.
+• Streamlining for Success: Achieving operational efficiency is possible when integrating LIS laboratory information system technology.
+Automated processes create faster turnaround times and more overall productivity.
 The best LIS systems also feature advanced analytics capabilities that provide valuable insights into clinical lab workflow bottlenecks, allowing for corrections and optimization.
 The result?
 Reduced operational costs, maximized resource utilization, and an enhanced potential for in-house laboratory billing and revenue generation.

 Learn More: Maximizing Your Lab’s Profitability: The Case for In-House Lab Billing